kuanglab/single-cell-review/README.md

 ### PBMC dataset

-Dataset was downloaded from [1], containing subpopulations of peripheral blood mononuclear cells (PBMC) from a fresh donor (Donor A).
+Dataset was downloaded from [1], containing 10 bead-enriched subpopulations of peripheral blood mononuclear cells (PBMC) from a fresh donor (Donor A).
 The 19,630 genes used are expressed in at least 3 cells.

 The following methods were compared: